-IF I HAD A QUARTER… might feel like a breakup album, but it’s only about halfway there. this is all the way there, all the way through. i guess that makes it the first time i’ve made a full-on breakup album since BEAUTIFULLY STUPID back in 2002.
+IF I HAD A QUARTER… might feel like a breakup album, but it’s only about halfway there. this is all the way there, all the way through. i guess that makes it the first full-on breakup album in my catalogue since BEAUTIFULLY STUPID back in 2002.

 i didn’t plan it that way. this was supposed to be a very different album from the one it turned into. for a while it was going to be called MORE MEDIUM-FI MUSIC FOR MENTALLY UNSTABLE YOUNG LOVERS, because it was meant to be a companion piece to MEDIUM-FI MUSIC FOR MENTALLY UNSTABLE YOUNG LOVERS.

-halfway through, i found myself in the middle of an unexpected romantic adventure, and everything shifted. then the whole thing went to hell, everything shifted again, a bunch of new songs came pouring out, and almost every track i’d slated for inclusion was dropped to make room for the newer material.
+halfway through, i found myself in the middle of an unexpected romantic adventure, and everything shifted. then the whole thing turned to shit, everything shifted again, a bunch of new songs came pouring out, and almost every track i’d slated for inclusion was dropped to make room for the newer material.

 so there’s a whole “lost album” (most of which will eventually be “found” on THE ANGLE OF BEST DISTANCE) that was cast aside in order to allow a different album to rise up in its place.